Mvye/Ultimate-Tic-Tac-Toe/README.md

 ## Deploying to Heroku
 1. Create a Heroku app:  `heroku create --buildpack heroku/python`
 2. Add nodejs buildpack:  `heroku buildpacks:add --index 1 heroku/nodejs`
+3. Add postgres database `heroku addons:create heroku-postgresql:hobby-dev`
-3. Push to Heroku:  `git push heroku main`
+4. Push to Heroku:  `git push heroku main`

 ## Problems
 1. Currently if one user joins and places their X on any box before anyone else joins, the game will be broken for anyone who joins later.
 Solution: Create a waiting room that only lets the first user place their X when there's another player in the game.
 This can be done with emitting events, similar to how voting to restart the game works.
 Maybe also implement a way for a new spectator to get the entire current board when they're admitted.
 This would likely be done by keeping the board data in the server.
 2. If a player/spectator leaves, they're still kept on the player/spectator list respectively.
 This makes it so that one can only play the game once per running the python app.
 Solution: Short term solution could be a button that once pressed would clear the player/spectator list.
 Long term solution could be letting multiple tic tac toe games play which would all show up as a list and once the players of the game have left, the games would be removed.
 This might be able to be done with socket rooms where a new room is created when a new game is.
+3. If two users join with the same name the game cannot be played.
+After the first user's turn, no player can add to box.
+Solution: Make it so if one user is logged in with a username, others cannot log in with the same name.
+This can be done by only accepting logins if the username is not already in the game (i.e. in the players/spectators list).

 ## Solved Issues
 - **Issue #1:** When checking the board for if there was a winner, it would take one extra turn for the game to declare a winner/make the board unclickable.